aurora-is-near/intents-swap-widget/README.md

 See the `/apps/demo` folder for some examples of how to use these widgets.

-#### Making a transfer

-To each of these components we should pass in a `makeTransfer` function.
-When the user clicks the relevant submit button this function is called with an `args` object that contains details about the transfer, such as the `amount`, `address` and, if relevant, the `evmChainId`.

-It is currently the responsibility of the consuming application to handle this transfer.

 ## Custom implementation

 If your use cases cannot be met using the pre-built widgets described above you